FilipPaul/Digital-electronics-2/labs/lab3/README.md

 <h2> Preparation tasks </h2>

 <h3>1.
 What is the meaning of `volatile` keyword in C?
 What is the difference between operators `*` and `&`, such as `*reg` and `&DDRB`? </h3>
-<p>volatile: disables compiler optimizations, It tells the compiler that the value of the variable may change at any time--without any action being taken by the code, For Ex: this datatype is needed when using interupts on some microcontrolers like ESP32 and etc.
+<p>volatile: disables compiler optimizations, It tells the compiler that the value of the variable may change at any time--without any action being taken by the code, For Ex: this datatype is needed when using interupts on some microcontrolers like ESP32 and etc.<br>
-pointer * : this datatypes 'points' to value at adress -- syntax: *variable & : adress of "smthing" -- syntax: &variable
+pointer * : this datatypes 'points' to value at adress -- syntax: *variable<br>
+& : adress of "smthing" -- syntax: &variable<br>
-*reg : it points to the value at adress of register name stored in variable reg &DDRB : returns adress of DDRB register</p>
+*reg : it points to the value at adress of register name stored in variable reg<br>
+&DDRB : returns adress of DDRB register</p>

 <h3>2.
 Complete the following table with C data types.</h3>